 This course will be a hybrid of an introduction to journalism and newspaper production in order to create Central Catholic's newspaper, The Viking.
 Students will identify and establish ethical and effective studies of journalism and mass communication in addition to exploring contemporary media and ethical responsibility of issues in today's press.
 All students interested should receive departmental permission before registering for the course.
-Students will maintain a digitial writing portfolio comprised of all written material over the year.
+Students will maintain a digital writing portfolio comprised of all written material over the year.
+As part of the course requirements, students must write for The Viking Newspaper.
 This meets the fine arts requirement.